extension/milfam/wp-content/plugins/simple-social-buttons/readme.txt

 = How about support? =

 Use [plugin's forum](http://wordpress.org/support/plugin/simple-social-buttons "Forum") to ask about plugin or report some problems.

 = Why upgrade to Pro? =

-Premium version includes Priority support, premium featuers like access to customizing colors of social media buttons, Social popups, fly-ins, on Media Social buttons etc
+Premium version includes Priority support, premium features like access to customizing colors of social media buttons, Social popups, fly-ins, on Media Social buttons etc

 Check the more details [here](https://wpbrigade.com/wordpress/plugins/simple-social-buttons-pro/?utm_source=simple-social-buttons-lite&utm_medium=link-faqs&utm_campaign=pro-upgrade "This plugin makes Social Sharing easy for EVERYONE.")